simplonco/java-hello-world/TUTORIAL.md

 Now that you've got all the tests passing, you might consider whether the code is in the most readable/maintainable/efficient shape.
 What makes for "good" design of software is a big topic.
-The pursuit of it underlies much of what makes up the more valuable conversations on Exercism.

 For now, let's just take a quick review of our solution and see if there's any part of it we'd like to refactor.
 Refactoring is changing the way